Insurance Denials

 Out-of-Network Provider

 Insurance companies have network agreements with specific providers.
-If a patient receives care from an out-of-network provider, their claim might be denied.
-The Kaiser Family Foundation reported in 2021 that about 18% of emergency visits led to at least one out-of-network charge.
+If a patient receives care from an out-of-network provider, their claim might be denied if they don’t have prior authorization before the medical service is performed.

 Lack of Prior Authorization

 Some procedures or treatments require prior authorization from the insurance company.
 Failure to secure this can result in denial.
-AMA’s 2020 survey indicated that initial authorization issues led to nearly 20% of claim denials.
+Medical billing frequently involves denials because there was no prior authorization or referral evidence.
+Claim denials may occur without the appropriate authorizations, referrals, or specialist consultations.

 Late Claim Submission